 — Elon Musk (@elonmusk) January 19, 2019

 Tesla has made multiple bold statements with not much to back their claims.
 They’ve been scrutinized for them as every Tesla crash and fatality discredits them further.
 The media partially handpicks to report Tesla crashes to show the public that Tesla is spreading misinformation.
 At least from the perspective of some.
-Tesla has claimed to have the safest vehicle on the road meanwhile 55 people have died behind the wheel of a Tesla.
+Tesla has claimed to have the safest vehicle on the road meanwhile 24 Tesla drivers have died behind the wheel.

 All Tesla cars built since Oct last year will be capable of self-driving as software improves